-What would my building inspector say about this product?
+What will my building inspector say about this product?

 The inspector may not be aware of the product and may question whether you can use it.
-As the PDF (linked) points out, the FootingPad® is ICC Code compliant (#ESR-2147), utilizing NTA test criteria.
+In most cases the showing the ESR or summary “cut-sheet” will provide your inspector all they need to approve FootingPad.
+As the PDF points out, the FootingPad® is ICC Code compliant (#ESR-2147), utilizing NTA test criteria.
 No other below-grade footing product is tested for its weight-bearing capability.
 The FootingPad® solves a problem and is tested to prove that it will work.

 Why should I use the FootingPad® versus a concrete pad?